-One thing you can bet on is more power than the 556-horsepower rating of the previous CTS-V, which combined with the lighter mass of the car’s Alpha platform should translate to dramatic improvements in dynamic performance.
+One thing you can bet on is more power than the 556-horsepower rating of the outgoing CTS-V, which combined with the lighter mass of the new car’s Alpha platform should translate to dramatic improvements in dynamic performance.
 Look for output to lie close to or exceed the 575 horsepower of the latest M5 Competition Package and 577 horsepower of the E63 AMG S-Model—an M5 can even be seen alongside the CTS-V prototypes in some of the shots.
 It's not clear if Cadillac will offer an all-wheel-drive option on its new CTS-V like AMG does with its latest E63, but rear-wheel drive will almost certainly remain standard.

 Expect all the performance bells and whistles on the new CTS-V, such as the latest magnetic ride suspension, a limited-slip differential, beefy brakes and high-performance rubber.
-The prototype featured here is wearing Michelin Pilot Super Sport tires.
+Some of the prototypes featured here are wearing Michelin Pilot Super Sport tires.
 Hopefully the transmission will be based on the quick-shifting eight-speed 8L90 automatic that debuts in the 2015 Chevrolet Corvette Z06.

 Unfortunately, all these upgrades will push prices up.
 Expect a hefty premium on the $60k starting price of the current CTS range-topper, the CTS Vsport.
 To cater to fans seeking a less expensive performance sedan, Cadillac will introduce a smaller ATS-V sometime in the next 12-18 months as well.

 Look for a debut of the 2016 Cadillac CTS-V at a major North American auto show in the first half of 2015.
 Sales should commence by the fall of that year.